Akron Children's Logo

 The Healing Process

-Pain is greatest the first few days after the surgery and should gradually subside.
+Pain is greatest the first few days after the surgery and should gradually ease.
 Your doctor will advise you on precautions to take after surgery, and give you directions for bathing and how to begin gentle exercises to speed recovery and help avoid constipation.

 Birth Control